webmeshproj/webmesh-vdi/README.md

 To access the app interface either do a `port-forward` (`make forward-app` is another helper for that when developing locally with `kind`), or go to the "LoadBalancer" IP of the service.

 By default there are no desktop templates configured.
 If you'd like, you can apply the ones in `deploy/examples/example-desktop-templates.yaml` to get started quickly.

+### Install to an AWS EC2 Instance

+I am toying with the idea of launching a demo site, and I've included the terraform code for it in this repository.
+It is located in [`deploy/terraform`](deploy/terraform).

+There is a single required variable of `ext_ip`.
+Set this to your public IP to be able to access SSH and the web port.
+See `deploy/terraform/variables.tf` for other configuration options.

 ## Building and Running Locally